The best lie-flat car seats for newborns 2025

 The Joie i-Level cleverly converts in an instant from a cuddly carrycot to an infant car seat, which our mum tester loved as it meant she could leave her baby to snooze for longer.
 It's suitable for rearward facing from birth, and the i-Level features the ultimate protection and security for your little one.

 While the swivel base (sold separately) could be too large for some small cars, you can opt for a non-swivel base.
-While you can only use this car seat with an ISOFix base - it's not possible to use the car's seat belt to install it - the base can be used with other Joie car seats as your baby grows.
+While you can only use this car seat with an ISOFix base, it's not possible to install it with the car's seat belt.
+The base can be used with other Joie car seats as your baby grows.

 Read our full Joie i-Level Recline car seat review